 - the MS shall keep the GPRS update status to GU1 UPDATED and changes state to GMM-REGISTERED.NORMAL-SERVICE.
 The MS shall start timer T3311.

-- If in addition the ROUTING AREA UPDATE REQUEST message indicated "periodic updating",
+- If in addition the ROUTING AREA UPDATE REQUEST message did not include extended DRX parameters IE and indicated "periodic updating",

 - in Iu mode, the timer T3311 may be stopped when the MS enters PMM-CONNECTED mode;